Key Ideas

 Women in the Spanish Colonies, 1492–1715

-Daring male explorers returned to Spain with tales of vast populations and wealth, and paved the way for brutal male conquistadors to invade and suppress the Native warriors who dared to oppose them.
-After the early years of invasion, two colonial territories were established: New Spain in North America, and Peru in South America.
-Spanish elite grew rich off plantations and mines that they staffed with enslaved Native people and Africans, while Franciscan friars forced thousands of Native people to convert to Catholicism through the oppressive mission system.
+The popular narrative of the Spanish conquest and colonization of the Americas is hyper-masculine.
+In the traditional stories, daring male explorers returned to Spain with tales of vast populations and wealth, paving the way for brutal male conquistadors to invade and suppress the Indigenous populations who dared to oppose them.
+After the early years of invasion, the Spanish established two colonial territories on the mainland: New Spain in North America, and Peru in South America.
+Spanish elite grew rich off plantations and mines that they staffed with enslaved Indigenous people and Africans, while Catholic missionaries forced thousands of Indigenous people to convert to Catholicism through the oppressive mission system.

 Section Essential Questions